Skip to content

 return LaunchDescription([dynamics_cancellation_node])

-3. Modify the CMakeLists.txt to include the new node
+3. Modify CMakeLists.txt to include the new node.

 Show the code